Show by Label

 If there are, you need to figure out what the problem is.
 There are too many possibilities to help you from here.

+The OLDED display board is just lying on your desk and that's OK.
 Install the connector from the OLED display to J6 on the main PCB, and position the module so you can see the screen and the white connector on the back is on the right-hand side of the display.
 When done, you can now connect the main 12V power again, because it is needed to power the OLED.
 You need to press the EN button on the ESP32 module to force a reboot after you supplied the 12V.
 When successful, you should first see a splash screen with the version number for a few seconds and then see a white square on the OLED screen because all pixels are lit.
 Congratulations if you got this far!

-The text of the splash screen will show the orientation of the OLED display.
+The text of the splash screen will show the proper orientation of the OLED display.
 You could change the orientation of the display in this test code and repeat that later in the firmware, but if you keep to the instructions, and have the white connector on the right-hand side of the OLED module, you should be good to go.

 You can now proceed to mount the OLED display in position on the Front Panel.